About an intracerebral hemorrhage

 This can sometimes be with a primary care practitioner, i.e. a therapist in the neighborhood.
 If there are problems in more areas, treatment by a rehabilitation team led by a rehabilitation doctor is usually necessary.
 You can then be admitted to a rehabilitation center or follow a day treatment program from home in a rehabilitation center.

 The rehabilitation doctor may treat spasticity with medication or injections.
 Speech and language problems are treated by a speech therapist.
 Cognitive and mood problems are examined and treated by a neuropsychologist.
 The rehabilitation team often pays attention to resuming work after a stroke at a young age.

 Rehabilitation at a later stageSometimes problems caused by the brain injury only become apparent after a long period of time.
 In this case as well, the general practitioner, neurologist, neurosurgeon, or nurse specialist can refer you for treatment by a therapist in the neighborhood, the treatment program Hersenz, or a rehabilitation doctor.
 Problems that only become apparent after a longer period of time often consist of behavioral changes and cognitive issues, such as difficulty with memory, planning, or dual-tasking and slow thought.
 This often requires specialized rehabilitation.

-AftercareAt the aftercare clinic you will have an interview with a nurse specialist or specialized care provider from the aftercare outpatient clinic after the admission.
-They discuss the questions and problems that have arisen after your cerebral infarction, brain hemorrhage, or TIA.
+In most treatment centers you will be scheduled for an appointment with a nurse specialist or specialized care provider from the aftercare outpatient clinic after the admission.
+They discuss the questions and problems that have arisen after the hemorrhage.
 For example, problems with memory, attention, concentration and fatigue, side effects of medication, or new complaints.
 As a rule, this person is also available for questions.
-They can give advice or refer you to the right place that can support you in this.
+They can give advice or refer you to an organization that can support you in this.
 Attention is also paid to the presence of risk factors for cerebral hemorrhage such as high blood pressure, smoking, and obesity.